adrianabreu/wordReferenceBot/README.md

 This is a telegram bot made on Node.js for helping with translations.

-I have trying to learn Englsh on my own.
+I have trying to learn Englosh on my own.
 But I need to translate a lot of new words and with this bot, it's extremely easy :)

 Since wordreference's api is no longer available, I'm doing web scraping using [request](https://github.com/request/request) + [cheerio](https://github.com/cheeriojs/cheerio).

-##Commands
+## New features!

+1. Short usage mode
+2. Code separated into modules!
+3. Better reg exp for matching messages

+## Commands

 ```
-/spa - Translate the list of words from English to Spanish.
-/eng - Traduce esta lista de palabra de español a inglés.
-/help - Show help message.
+Long usage mode:
+/eng list,of,words: Translate TO English, the words separated by commas
+/spa list,of,words: Translates TO Spanish, the words separated by commas
+/help: Display help message

+Short usage mode:
+/spa: Activate mode eng -> spa
+/eng: Activa mode spa-> eng
+word,to,search for: translate words using the active mode
+eng -> spa is active by default
 ```

-##Features
+## Features

 This bot uses a webhook for better response time, it also uses

-##Run your own
+## Run your own

 I have deployed it to Heroku with almost no problem.